andyjost/Sprite/docs/source/Preface.rst

 This work has been supported by NSF grant #1317249.
-My deepest gratitude goes to Sergio Antoy for guiding me through the world of Functional-Logic Programming, helping to develop the Fair Scheme, and much more.
-Without his patience and persistence, this work would not have been possible.
-Thanks also go to the many people who developed and supported PAKCS and KiCS2, but especially Michael Hanus for his conscientious efforts to develop and thoroughly document Curry, and his many useful suggestions, bug fixes, and other improvements that affected my work.
-Thanks also to Bernd Brassel, whose prior work deeply informed my understanding.
+My deepest gratitude goes to Sergio Antoy for guiding me through the world of Functional-Logic Programming, helping to develop the Fair Scheme and ICurry, and much more.
+Without his patience and persistence, or his passion to share his considerable knowledge, this work would not have been remotely possible.
+Special thanks go to Michael Hanus, whose contributions to Curry and Function-Logic Programming would be difficult to overstate.
+His conscientious efforts to develop and thoroughly document Curry over many years, plus his countless useful suggestions, bug fixes, and other improvements (especially with respect to ICurry) made this work possible.
+Thanks also go to the many people who developed and supported Curry, PAKCS and KiCS2, but particularly Bernd Brassel, whose prior work deeply informed my understanding.

 .. _Fair Scheme: https://web.cecs.pdx.edu/~antoy/homepage/publications/lopstr13/long.pdf